 BuildingPrimarykey, InputGroupAlias, FilteringRule and includes 7 filtering rules.
 Figure 8 (a) can be skipped selectively if you want to apply default value.
 Otherwise, you must define BuildingPrimarykey and InputGroupAlias as shown in figure 8 (a).
 Figure 8 (b) indicates two filtering rules including the expression consisting of comparison and logical operators with no group.
-Figure 8 (c) indicates the filtering rules two filtering rules including the expression consisting of comparison (i.e., F1, F2).
+Figure 8 (c) indicates the filtering rules two filtering rules including the expression consisting of comparison and logical operators with two groups (i.e., F1, F2).
 Figure 8 (d) shows three filtering rules including the expression specified in a set operator.
 The result files are generated depending on the group information of each filtering rule in a FR file.